by Christine Chamberlin, co-founder of The Clean Bedroom (updated in 2018)

 Choose latex pillows that have either a solid latex core for firm support, a contour shape to mold to your neck and shoulders, or shredded latex to simulate the puffiness of down.

 Hypodown® Pillows - Patented by the Ogallala Comfort Company, Hypodown is an alternative to pure down.
 According to the Ogallala web site, their pillow fill is hypoallergenic and they say all their tests show that people who are allergic to down can sleep with Hypodown and not have allergic reactions.Hypodown is a mix of 80% goose down and 20% Syriaca clusters (70/30 mix as of 2014).
 Syriaca clusters come from the Asclepias plant, commonly known as milkweed.
 Dust mites don't like the milkweed.
 Ogallala says they harvest their down from farm-raised geese during the natural molting season.
 Their down is certified to the Responsible Down Standard and involves no live plucking.

 Silk Pillows - A fiber with an impressive 3,000 years history.
 Luxurious and soft, silk pillows are lighter than air.
 Silk floss unlike cotton and wool, is made up of extremely long fibers, making silk one of the strongest of natural fibers.
 Silk fill doesn't bunch up and has a natural ability to breathe.
 Silk conforms to your head and shoulders, regulates body temperature, and provides surprising comfort year-round.

 Buckwheat or Millet Hull Pillows - Grain filled pillows have been used in Asian countries for centuries.
 They help eliminate stiff neck, shoulder pain, back pain, restlessness, headaches, and sometimes even snoring.
 That's because buckwheat or millet hull pillows mold to the contours of your head, neck and shoulders exactly.
 Sleeping with a buckwheat/millet hull pillow elevates your head for proper alignment, and cradles your neck / head with steady, gentle support.

-One big disadvantage: a buckwheat hull pillow is noisy.
-Look for pillows made with a layer of wool to muffle the sound.
+One thing to consider: a buckwheat hull pillow can be noisy.
+If you are using a buckwheat pillow for sleeping and not just support, look for pillows made with a layer of wool to muffle the sound.
 Millet hulls are not as noisy.